mzallaghi4/MathsJulia/function.md

 ```

 Step 2: Function Arguments:
 Functions can take zero or more arguments.
 Arguments are enclosed within parentheses after the function name.
-For example:

 ```julia
 function greet(name)